jasonacox/Build-OpenSSL-cURL/README.md

 Script to build OpenSSL, nghttp2 and libcurl for MacOS (OS X), iOS and tvOS devices (x86_64, armv7, armv7s, arm64 and arm64e).
 Includes patching for tvOS to not use fork() and adds HTTP2 support with nghttp2.

 ## Build
-The `build.sh` script calls the three build scripts below (openssl, nghttp and curl) which pull down the specified release version.
-Versions are specified in the `build.sh` script:
+The `build.sh` script calls the three build scripts below (openssl, nghttp and curl) which download the specified release version, configures and builds the libraries and binaries.

+The build script accept several arguments to adjust versions and toggle features:

+  ./build.sh [-o <OpenSSL version>] [-c <curl version>] [-n <nghttp2 version>] [-d] [-e] [-x] [-h]

+         -o <version>   Build OpenSSL version (default 1.1.1d) -c <version>   Build curl version (default 7.68.0) -n <version>   Build nghttp2 version (default 1.40.0) -d             Compile without HTTP2 support
+         -e             Compile with OpenSSL engine support
+         -b             Compile without bitcode
+         -x             No color output
+         -h             Show usage

+_OpenSSL Engine Note: By default, the OpenSSL source disables ENGINE support for iOS builds.
+To force this active use this and the static engine support will be included:_ `./build.sh -e`

+## Quick Start

+1. Clone this Repo
+2. Run the build script: `./build.sh -o 1.1.1d -c 7.68.0 -n 1.40.0`
+3. Libraries and Binaries will be in the ./archive folder

+Default versions are specified in the `build.sh` script but you can specify the version you want to build via the command line, e.g. `./build.sh -o 1.1.1d -c 7.68.0 -n 1.40.0`

 ```bash
 ################################################